assely/documentation/bedrock.md

 <a name="autoloading-application"></a>
 ### [Autoloading application](#autoloading-application)

 In order to properly load project files, we must tell composer where he can find it.
 Add PSR-4 autoload rules for your application in the Bedrock's `composer.json` file.
-Insert `autoload` section with namespace and path of application directory.
+Insert `autoload` section with namespace and path of the application directory.

 ```json
 "autoload": {